MultiSafepay/payment-components-examples/README.md

 ## Installation
 - Clone this git repository.
-- Follow instructions per programming language and app.
+- Follow instructions per programming language and app under README.md

 ## Support
 If you have any issues, problems or questions you can create an issue on this repository or contact us at <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>